One in 12 teenagers self harm, study finds

-"The numbers we're talking about here are huge," said Keith Hawton of the Center for Suicide Research at Britain's Oxford University, who reviewed the findings at a briefing in London.
+"The numbers we're talking about here are huge," said Keith Hawton of the Centre for Suicide Research at Britain's Oxford University, who reviewed the findings at a briefing in London.

 "Self-harming represents a way of dealing with those emotions," he told the briefing.